What’s Behind the India–China Border Disengagement Deal

 Diplomacy at SCO Summit

-At the SCO Summit 2024 held in Pakistan’s capital, Islamabad, Jaishankar took indirect jabs at China and Pakistan on Oct.
-16, while their leaders, Li Qiang and Shehbaz Sharif, listened.
-India shares disputed borders with both China and Pakistan and disapproves of the China-Pakistan economic corridor (CPEC) project that runs through territory claimed by India but controlled by Pakistan.
+At the 2024 SCO summit held in Pakistan’s capital in October, Jaishankar took indirect jabs at both China and Pakistan.
+India shares disputed borders with both countries and disapproves of the China–Pakistan economic corridor (CPEC) project that runs through territory claimed by India but controlled by Pakistan.

-“If trust is lacking or cooperation inadequate, if friendship has fallen short and good neighborliness is missing somewhere, there are surely reasons to introspect and causes to address,” said Jaishankar.
+“If trust is lacking or cooperation inadequate, if friendship has fallen short and good neighborliness is missing somewhere, there are surely reasons to introspect and causes to address,” Jaishankar said.
 “The objective is to strengthen mutual trust, friendship, and good neighborliness.
-It is to develop multi-faceted cooperation, especially of a regional nature.
+It is to develop multifaceted cooperation, especially of a regional nature.
 It is to be a positive force in terms of balanced growth, integration, and conflict prevention.”

-Madhav Nalapat, a geopolitical analyst, told The Epoch Times that India’s state policy doesn’t endorse China’s Belt and Road Initiative projects, which have created massive debts for host nations.
+Madhav Nalapat, a geopolitical analyst, told The Epoch Times that India’s state policy doesn’t endorse the Chinese regime’s Belt and Road Initiative projects, which have created massive debts for host nations.

-“India does not favor projects, which, frankly, do more harm to a country,” said Nalapat.
+“India does not favor projects, which, frankly, do more harm to a country,” Nalapat said.

-He said that he doesn’t expect China and Pakistan to address India’s concerns immediately after Jaishankar’s speech, but he believes SCO is a good international platform to assert India’s stance.
+He said that he doesn’t expect China and Pakistan to address India’s concerns immediately, but that he believes SCO is a good place to assert India’s stance.

-Michael Kugelman, director of the South Asia Institute of the Washington-based Wilson Center, told The Epoch Times that one shouldn’t overstate the impact of Jaishankar’s comments at the SCO on India-China relations or any type of geopolitical reality in the region.
+Michael Kugelman, director of the South Asia Institute of the Washington-based Wilson Center, told The Epoch Times that one shouldn’t overstate the impact of Jaishankar’s SCO comments on India–China relations or any type of geopolitical reality in the region.

-“At the end of the day, there were no major concrete achievements coming out of the meeting, because this is a group that has some countries that don’t agree—India, China, Pakistan,” said Kugelman.
+“At the end of the day, there were no major concrete achievements coming out of the meeting, because this is a group that has some countries that don’t agree—India, China, Pakistan,” Kugelman said.

 Security Concerns in Pakistan

-Burzine Waghmar from the School of Oriental and African Studies (SOAS) at the University of London told The Epoch Times in an email that China lost two of its engineers working on a power project to a suicide attack in Pakistan a fortnight before the SCO summit began, and Li Qiang raised this issue with Pakistan.
-Despite many such setbacks, China hasn’t withdrawn its trust in Pakistan.
+Burzine Waghmar from the School of Oriental and African Studies at the University of London told The Epoch Times in an email that two weeks before the SCO Summit, two Chinese engineers were killed in a suicide bombing in Pakistan.
+According to Waghmar, Chinese Premier Li Qiang raised this issue with Pakistan.
+Despite many such setbacks, China hasn’t withdrawn its trust in the country.

-“Xi [had earlier] pointedly urged PM Shehbaz Sharif at the SCO Samarkand summit, Sep.
-2022, to protect Pakistan-based Chinese companies and workers who have come under frequent attacks since the inception of the CPEC,” said Waghmar.
+“Xi had earlier pointedly urged Prime Minister Shehbaz Sharif at the SCO Samarkand Summit, in Sept.
+2022, to protect Pakistan-based Chinese companies and workers who have come under frequent attacks since the inception of the CPEC,” Waghmar said.

-Thousands of Chinese engineers are in Pakistan working on economic corridor projects, and Waghmar said China maintains confidence in the Pakistan army to contain these recurrent attacks.
+Thousands of Chinese engineers are in Pakistan working on economic corridor projects, and Waghmar said the Chinese regime trusts Pakistan’s army to contain these recurrent attacks.

 Just a week after the suicide bombing, Li and Sharif celebrated the opening of a Beijing-funded airport in restive southwest Pakistan.
-Earlier, Pakistan had formed a special security division of the military to secure the CPEC, with an “approximately 13,000-strong contingent of battalions and paramilitary forces,” said Waghmar.
+Earlier, Pakistan had formed a special security division of the military to secure the CPEC, with a “13,000-strong contingent of battalions and paramilitary forces,” according to Waghmar.

-He said that Rawalpindi, the headquarters of the Pakistan army, has officially stayed mum about the number of personnel or cost of the military group to protect Chinese expatriates.
+He said that Rawalpindi, the headquarters of Pakistan’s army, has officially stayed mum about the number of personnel or the cost of protecting Chinese expatriates.

-In addition to the security division that Pakistan created to protect the CPEC, Nagao said that China has also taken its own initiatives to protect the route connecting Xinjiang with the entire length of Pakistan.
+According to Nagao, in addition to the security division that Pakistan created to protect the CPEC, China has also taken its own initiatives to protect the route connecting Xinjiang with the entire length of Pakistan.

 “Secondly, increasing [the] number of Chinese military forces in South Asia and the Indian Ocean is [a] threat for India.
-Thirdly, Gligit-Baltistan is the area India is claiming as a part of Kashmir.
-Thus, China’s CPEC is threat for India.”
+Thirdly, Gilgit-Baltistan is the area India is claiming as a part of Kashmir.
+Thus, China’s CPEC is a threat for India.”

 Diplomacy at BRICS